 Can you walk us through your creative process?

 My creative process always starts with visualization.
 Whether I am illustrating books, greeting cards, or fabrics, or creating models and plush toy designs, I always start by visualizing the entire project before I put pencil to paper.
 When illustrating stories I’ve written, I visualize every scene as I formulate the story.
 Illustrating stories written by other authors is very much the same, only I am visualizing the pictures as I read the story.
 Sometimes an image will pop into my head immediately, and others may take days, but when I am finally ready to start sketching, every picture and how the book flows is crystal-clear in my head.
 Then, I merely copy what I see.
 After the publisher approves the sketches, I trace the sketches to my paper of choice for this project and begin to paint.
 My final art is scanned, and minor adjustments are made digitally if needed.
+Bright, fanciful watercolors by Lisa McCue capture the lively spirit of Mother Goose rhymes that have delighted generations of young children.
+This small treasury of classics is sure to be a story time staple!

 What is your favorite medium to work with?